Our Charlotte Communities

 2. Splish, Splash, and Smile at the Spraygrounds

 Sprinkled around the city like magical fluid fairy dust, the Spraygrounds of Charlotte offer kids and their parents a break from the summer heat.
 Let your little ones frolic in the water features at Romare Bearden Park in Uptown Charlotte or First Ward Park, just a few short minutes from Quarterside, or any of six other outdoor spaces with dedicated water features.

 Families who like to stay and play in the great outdoors will love these green spaces nestled inside the bustling city.
-Romare Bearden has over 5 acres of gardens and greenspace and features not only the Children’s Muse area, but free events during the week and on weekends.
+Romare Bearden has over 5 acres of gardens and greenspace and features not only the Childhood Muse Plaza, but free events during the week and on weekends.

 3. Take Family Fun to New Heights at Inner Peaks

-Not far from Southpark Morrison and Quarterside, and nestled in historic South End Charlotte, Inner Peaks climbing center gives families a way to explore the exciting sport of rock climbing in a climate-controlled and safe environment.
+Not far from our apartments in Southpark or our apartments in Uptown, nestled in historic South End Charlotte, Inner Peaks climbing center gives families a way to explore the exciting sport of rock climbing in a climate-controlled and safe environment.